-Students who wish to earn a certificate, diploma, or degree from Williamsburg Technical College must successfully complete at least 25 percent of the overall course work at the College's campus.
+Students who wish to earn a certificate, diploma, or degree from Williamsburg Technical College must successfully complete at least 25 percent of the overall course work from Williamsburg Technical College..

 Semester System

 The academic year at the College is divided into two 15-week semesters and one 10-week summer session.
 The calendar year at the College is two semesters and a summer session.